dotnet/linker/docs/design/feature-attribute-semantics.md

 When `RequiresFeature` is used on a method or constructor (except static constructors), this declares a _feature requirement_ for the method.

-Static constructors never have a _feature requirement_. `RequiresFeature` on a static constructor is not supported.
+`RequiresFeature` on a static constructor is not supported.
+Note however that static constructors may have a _feature requirement_ due to the declaring type having a _feature requirement_.

 ### Classes